Posted on :: Tags: , , , , , , , ,

 It’s Saturday, November 5th.
-The best part of free software development seems to be doing it whenever you want, including Saturdays.
+The best part of free software development seems to be being able to work whenever you want, including Saturdays.

-Ah yeah, when you work for free, you can do so in any time you want perhaps.
+Ah yeah, when you work for free, you can do so at any time you want, perhaps.
 You also don’t have team members, and that means when you sit in front of this, you can move it.

 Umm, right.
-Let’s take a look at outstanding PRs
+Let’s take a look at the outstanding PRs.

 You have a documentation PR#93.
-You also have work that you begin to integrate Git.
+You also have work that you’ve begun to integrate Git into.
 I think it’s better to focus on the latter today.

 Right.
-Let’s think the relationship between Git and Xvc.
-I believe we should identify a general relation not to end up in a mess like DVC and Git.
+Let’s think about the relationship between Git and Xvc.
+I believe we should identify a general relation to avoid ending up in a mess like DVC and Git.

-Why do you think DVC and Git relationship is mess?
+Why do you think the DVC and Git relationship is a mess?

-Git-LFS and Git-Annex seems to use some non-standard machinery as well.
+Git-LFS and Git-Annex seem to use some non-standard mechanisms as well.

 Ok.
-Not no other tool uses, but in a way that no other tool used.
+Not no other tool uses, but in a way that no other tool has used.

 Yeah, but these tools are all Git-specific tools.
 They accept the dominion of Git, and don’t try to bring any VCS-agnosticism.